April 1, 2025

 Price: $89.99

-Best podcast software for beginners
+Best podcast recording software for beginners

 Descript video editor interface

 Descript takes all the complexity of audio and video editing and makes it as simple as updating a text document.
-No more staring at waveforms; just upload your recordings to transcribe them or record audio and video right in the app.
+No more staring at waveforms; just upload your podcast recordings to transcribe them or record audio and video right in the app.
 Then just cut, copy, and paste to start editing like a pro.

 Descript also eliminates all the monotonous parts of podcast production, like removing filler words, enhancing your audio (thanks to Studio Sound), writing show notes, and finding engaging clips for social.
+Perfect for beginner podcasters who want to focus on content rather than technical details.

 Price: Free plan available; paid plans start at $15 per month